cc5212/2019-airbnb-kafka-notifier/README.md

 tail -n +2 calendar.csv > [New Calendar1].csv
 gzip [New Calendar1].csv

-In the folder "pig" there are two files, order.pig and filter.pig.
+In the folder [pig](./pig) there are two files, order.pig and filter.pig.
 This two files are pig files used to clean the previous file.
 To use them we upload the pig folder and the [New Calendar1].csv.gz file to the server.
 Then we upload the [New Calendar1].csv.gz file to the distributed file system (hdfs).
 Now, we change the file loaded in "filter.pig" so now it has the path to [New Calendar1].csv.gz in the hdfs.
 Now we use the following command:

 ```